barbosac5/PyBer_Analysis/README.md

 ## Results
   For Deliverable one, I was instructed to to use the starter code given to get the total number of rides, drivers, and fares for each city type.
 Then I was requested to find the average fare per driver for each city type and create a new DataFrame with this infomration.
 For Deliverable 1, the rural city type had a vastly smaller amount of rides compared to the suburban and urban types.
 The rural type has 125 rides while suburban had 625 and urban had 1625 total rides.
 Despite this, the rural type has the most expensive trip costs as well as the highest average fare per driver.
 The suburban and urban fares per ride were $24.53 and $30.97 respectively while the rural fares were $34.62.
 This can also be said for the driver count as well as the average fare per driver.
 There were only 78 rural type drivers while the average fare was $55.49.
-Suburban and Urban had cheapter fares with $30.97 and $24.53 per ride as well as $39.50 and $16.57 average fare per driver.
+Suburban and Urban (with 490 for suburban and 2,405 drivers for urban) had cheapter fares with $30.97 and $24.53 per ride as well as $39.50 and $16.57 average fare per driver.

   **insert Pyber Summary here